-BioCRUDE Technologies, Inc. has developed efficient, cost-effective, and environmentally friendly products and systems for the reformation of waste material, waste management and creation of renewable energy.
+BioCRUDE Technologies, Inc. has developed efficient, cost-effective, and environmentally friendly products and systems for the reformation of waste material, waste management and a creation of renewable energy.

-The versatility and potential of the BioCRUDE Technology has been demonstrated by the many uses that our R & D department has already tested and verified.
-The avenues they have explored include sustainable and cost efficient methods that will enlarge composting and biomethanation yields and rates of decomposition while increasing output and providing a higher quality of end product.
+The versatility and potential of the BioCRUDE Technology have been demonstrated by the many uses that our R & D department has already tested and verified.
+The avenues they have explored include sustainable and cost efficient methods that will enlarge composting and bio-methanation yields and rates of decomposition while increasing output and providing a higher quality of end product.
 Their focus is on waste treatment protocols for Municipal Solid Waste (MSW), cellulose, all organic waste and all manure types; improved functioning of septic tanks; renewable energy sources such as biogas, ethanol and biodiesel; waste water treatment, and multiple other applications.

 Environmental issues have taken the forefront globally, creating solid expectations for investments in green technology.
-The company will pursue Licensing agreements, Joint Ventures and Revenue sharing agreements for the use, fabrication and sale of the independent products and processes.
+The company will pursue Licensing agreements, Joint Ventures and Revenue sharing agreements for the use, fabrication, and sale of the independent products and processes.

 High amounts of sewage sludge are produced as a result of unavoidable human activities and the volume has become a social and environmental issue.
 Anaerobic digestion and/or composting of sewage sludge are technologies that have been shown to effectively address many of the problems associated with waste and manure management, with the additional benefit of providing a reliable energy resource.

 Nutrients found in sewage sludge come in both organic and inorganic forms.
 Inorganic nutrients, mostly ammonium (NH4 ) and nitrate (NO3-), are readily available to plants.
 Before organic nutrients can be taken up, however, they must first be converted to inorganic forms.
 This process, which is completed by soil microbes as a by-product of organic matter breakdown, is called decomposition.
-The decomposition rate is therefore the rate at which organic nutrients are made plant available.
+The decomposition rate is, therefore, the rate at which organic nutrients are made plant available.

-An understanding of the concept and rate of decomposition can help improve manure management to meet crop nutrient demands, while minimizing the potential for regulatory concerns regarding groundwater pollution.
+An understanding of the concept and rate of decomposition can help improve manure management to meet crop nutrient demands while minimizing the potential for regulatory concerns regarding groundwater pollution.